pyrocko/pyrocko/doc/source/apps/squirrel/tutorial.rst

     ``--tmax`` is downloaded or updated.

-After fetching the meta information from the FDSN web service, it prints a brief overview of the contents currently available in our data collection.
+After fetching the channel information from the FDSN web service, it prints a brief overview of the contents currently available in our data collection.

 If we run the update command a second time, Squirrel informs us that cached